Using Automation Logs

 Automation Sub-Actions

-Under each Rainforest action, there are actually a number of sub-actions.
+With each Rainforest action, there are actually a number of sub-actions.
 For example, the action “Fill” contains sub-actions to search for an element, find that element, and press CTRL + v to paste the text you specify into that element.
 Those sub-actions don’t all happen at the timestamp in the video at “Fill" – they happen in succession.

 Using Logs to Diagnose Failures